-To assign an element or feature to a parent element:
+To assign an element or feature to another element of the appropriate level

 - 1. Drag it from the Node View to the Tree View - 2.
 Drop it on the element you want to have it assigned to.

 You cannot assign anything to a feature.